Skip to Content

 The Finnish Immigration Service’s foresight network consists of experts who meet three times a year to make quantitative and qualitative forecasts about migration to Finland and about asylum seekers arriving in Finland.
 The Finnish Immigration Service makes the projections in cooperation with different interest groups, and is responsible for coordinating the work of the foresight network.
 The network’s operations are directed by an inter-administrative steering group consisting of different authorities.

-The Finnish Immigration Service’s foresight network updated its estimates for 2024 and 2025 in December 2023.
+The Finnish Immigration Service has updated its application volume projections for 2025 and 2026 in December 2024.

 The number of applicants arriving from Ukraine depends on factors such as: